 Online businesses working on improving their SEO can positively impact rankings with on-page optimizations and off-page efforts.
 Paid search results can be more directly affected, but are still subject to algorithmic ranking factors such as quality score.
 Higher organic search rankings often enable ecommerce stores to lower their advertising spend, effectively balancing out their SEM visibility.
 Though hiring an in-house or freelance SEO specialist can seem expensive, the ROI can be significantly greater than continuously paying for PPC ads.

 The most popular vehicle for paid online searches is Google AdWords, due to its leading market share in the search space.
 The second-most widely used paid search system is Bing Ads, used on Bing and Yahoo search engines.

-Learn more about how to use Search Engine Marketing to scale a growing online business:
+Learn more about how to use Search Engine Marketing -- and optimization -- to scale a growing online business: